Marking a 100-years, Nana has only once left NI and credits a daily skin routine for her wrinkle-free complexion

 One of six children, all now deceased, Nana was the much-loved daughter of William O'Neill and Catherine O'Neill nee McKinney.

-Marking 100 years of living and working in the local area, she has only once left Northern Ireland and remains interested in style and fashion.
+Marking a 100-years of living and working in the local area, she has only once left Northern Ireland and remains interested in style and fashion.

 Marc continued: “Shortly after her birth, her parents and family emigrated to Nova Scotia in Canada however this was short lived - this was Nana's only trip outside of Northern Ireland.

-“She married Robert 'Bobby' Brown from Coleraine and had one son, David.”
+"She married Robert 'Bobby' Brown from Coleraine and had one son, David.
+Bobby worked for Ulsterbus as a bus painter and they enjoyed the perks of free bus/rail travel with excursions to Portrush/Coleraine/Derry City and Belfast.

+“In her later life, she was a dedicated Nana and babysat her three grandchildren Karen, David and Marc as well as her six great grandchildren.

+“She was, and remains, interested in style and fashion.
+She has quite the collection of clothing, most of which was bought in her favourite local clothes shop on the Promenade which remains open today - Mullan's Fashion.

 Comment Guidelines